simgunz/website-simgunz/content/en/projects/redshift-plasmoid.md

 readingTime = true
 +++

-Redshift Plasmoid provide a graphical configuration interface to redshift and it allows the user&nbsp;to start/stop the redshift daemon.
+Redshift Plasmoid provides a graphical configuration interface to redshift, and it allows the user&nbsp;to start/stop the redshift daemon.
 The program automatically&nbsp;retrieves&nbsp;the user coordinates from the KDE settings, permitting redshift to determine the current position of the sun, needed to perform the color&nbsp;regulation.

 The program extends the original redshift with the following extra features:

   * **KDE activities support** A different&nbsp;behavior&nbsp;of redshift can be set for different activities.
 The possible&nbsp;behaviors&nbsp;are: always on, always off or auto.
-As an example redshift can be automatically turned off when the user switches to the movie activity, so that the movie can be seen without altering the original colors.
+As an example, redshift can be automatically turned off when the user switches to the movie activity, so that the movie can be seen without altering the original colors.
   * **Manual color adjustment** Sometimes the color temperature set does not match the current&nbsp;environmental&nbsp;light.
 It can happen when we are in a different location, where there are different types of light, or when there is a gloomy day and the sunlight is not very bright.
 In these cases it is possible to manually adjust the color temperature by spinning the mouse wheel over the widget.
 The program will then switch to manual mode and won’t adjust the temperature automatically, but will keep the current.
 To exit manual mode you just click on the widget.

 ## Redshift